Scott Gates (academic)

-Scott Gates (born 29 December 1957 in Minneapolis, Minnesota) is an American political scientist and economist based in Norway.
+Scott Gates (born 29 December 1957) is an American political scientist and economist based in Norway.
 He was director of the Peace Research Institute Oslo (PRIO)'s Centre for the Study of Civil War (CSCW), which was a Norwegian Center of Excellence funded by the Research Council of Norway for a twelve-year period 2002-2013.
-He is currently a Research Professor at PRIO, a Guest Researcher at ESOP in the Department of Economics at the University in Oslo and also holds a professorship in the Department of Political science at the University of Oslo.
+He is currently a research professor at PRIO, a guest researcher at ESOP in the Department of Economics at the University in Oslo and also holds a professorship in the Department of Political science at the University of Oslo.
 He used to work at the Norwegian University of Science and Technology (NTNU) and Michigan State University (MSU).

-His current research topics include Rise of China, Islamic State and Police Brutality.
-His previous research includes Applied Game Theoretic Analysis, International Relations Theory, International Political Economy, Formal Models of Bureaucracy and Economic Modeling.
+His current research topics include rise of China and the Islamic State and police brutality.
+His previous research includes applied game theoretic analysis, international relations theory, international political economy, formal models of bureaucracy and economic modeling.

 Gates holds a BA in political science and anthropology from the University of Minnesota (1980), an MA in political science from the University of Michigan (1983), an MSc in applied economics from the University of Minnesota (1985) and a PhD in political science from the University of Michigan (1989).

 He moved to Norway in 2003, was a visiting research fellow at PRIO from 1997 to 1999 and continued as program leader and research professor until 2002, when he was appointed director of the CSCW.
 He has also held assistant and associate professorships at Michigan State University.

 Gates was accepted in the Royal Norwegian Society of Sciences and Letters in 2008.
 He is also a member of the Norwegian Academy of Science and Letters.